 Less than Significant Impact.
-The proposed Project includes the construction of 80 single-family residential units and a neighborhood park, which will accommodate approximately 272 persons.
-Protection services would be provided to the Project site from the existing Porterville Police Department, approximately 2.2 miles north of the site.
+The proposed Project includes the construction of 233 single-family residential units and a neighborhood park, which will accommodate approximately 790 persons.
+Protection services would be provided to the Project site from the existing Porterville Police Department, approximately three miles to the southeast of the site.
 As the Project site is located in an area currently served by the Police Department and the site has been designated for urban use by the General Plan, the department would not need to expand its existing service area or construct a new facility to serve the Project site.
 The impact is less than significant.